 Graduate students will need to choose a second option from either list to complete the 8-9 total required credits.

-1 A course not on this list may be allowed, subject to Certificate Coordinator approval and relevancy to the certificate and its aims.
+A course not on this list may be allowed, subject to Certificate Coordinator approval and relevancy to the certificate and its aims.
+Only one substitution is allowed.